pioneers/PieCentral/API.md

 ## Method Summary

-### getData(UID, param, )
+### getData(UID, param, data_format)

 Gets the most recently recieved data from the specified device.

 Input Parameters:
 - UID = "UID string"
+- param = String value of param.
+List of params for a specified device can be accessed from getParams()
+- data_format = String value of return type for 'dataUpdate' param only; defaults to "tuple", but can also take "dict" or "int".

 Return Value: (value, timestamp)
 - value = integer value of latest device reading of param
 - timestamp = timestamp of last time param was written to

-**Special Case:** If param == 'dataUpdate', return value will be a tuple of dataUpdate values, one for each actual device connected to the SmartDevice (e.g. a LimitSwitch SD will have 4 actual limit switches connected).
+**Special Case:** If param == 'dataUpdate', value will be a tuple (unless otherwise specified by data_format) of dataUpdate values, one for each actual device connected to the SmartDevice (e.g. a LimitSwitch SD will have 4 actual limit switches connected).

 Blocks: No